Members of the NOAA Diving Control and Safety Board (NDCSB) during the 2015 Unit Diving Supervisors (UDS) Conference.

 The NOAA Diving Control and Safety Board (NDCSB), the governing body of the NOAA Diving Program, is the ultimate authority in drafting and approving all diving policies and guidelines.

-NOAA Diving Regulations are currently codified in the NOAA Working Diving Standards and Safety Manual (NWDSSM) and the NOAA Scientific Diving Standards and Safety Manual (NSDSSM).
-These manuals contain all the information necessary to conduct safe dives at NOAA.
-All NOAA divers should be familiar with these documents and know where to access them when needed.
-Unit Diving Supervisors shall maintain copies of these manuals on site in an accessible place, either digitally or as a hard copy, for reference.
+NOAA Diving Regulations are currently codified in the NOAA Diving Standards and Safety Manual (NDSSM).
+This manual contains all the information necessary to conduct safe dives at NOAA.
+All NOAA divers should be familiar with this document and know where to access it when needed, either digitally or as a hard copy.

 NOAA Diving Regulations

-- NOAA Working Diving Standards and Safety Manual (NWDSSM)
+- NOAA Diving Standards and Safety Manual (NDSSM)

 - NOAA Minimum Manufacturing and Performance Requirements for CCRs

-The NOAA Diving Standards and Safety Manuals incorporate diving policies from the Office of Marine and Aviation Operations (OMAO) and from the Occupational Safety and Health Administration (OSHA) as they appear in the Code of Federal Regulations (CFR).
+The NOAA Diving Standards and Safety Manual incorporates diving policies from the Office of Marine and Aviation Operations (OMAO) and from the Occupational Safety and Health Administration (OSHA) as they appear in the Code of Federal Regulations (CFR).
 Links to these source materials are available below.

 OMAO Diving Policies